B.C. Knowledge Development Fund

 The BCKDF is pivotal to the development of vital research infrastructure, allowing institutions to attract a critical mass of researchers, skilled technicians, and research users.

-With state-of-the-art equipment and infrastructure, B.C. institutions can generate favorable conditions for innovation and are well positioned to create successful collaborations with industry.
+With state-of-the-art equipment and infrastructure, B.C. institutions can generate favourable conditions for innovation and are well positioned to create successful collaborations with industry.